goldfinch-eng/mono/packages/protocol/internal-audit/audit-template.md

 # Internal Audit

-## MyContract <!-- Replace with your contract name -->

-### Goal
+### Goals

-Break the contract.
-Get it to do something we wouldn't want it to do.
+Break the contracts.
+Get them to do something we wouldn't want them to do.

 <!-- Add any specific areas of concern for the audit -->
 <!-- Add any time or resource constraints for the scope of the audit -->

+## MyContract <!-- Replace with your contract name -->

 ### Responsibilities of the contract